ilambrinos/Mix-it-Up/README.md

 # Mix-it-Up

-Mix it Up is a NodeJs project that generates a random drink, the ingredients and the instructions on how to make it.
+Mix it Up is a Express/NodeJs project that generates a random drink, the ingredients and the instructions on how to make it from the public API https://www.thecocktaildb.com/api.php.
 Cheers!

 ## Project Setup